Emergency Medical Services Program

 Comments:

-*Taken from Paramedic Functional Job Analysis/Technical Starndards.
+*Taken from Paramedic Functional Job Analysis/Technical Standards.
 Source: USDOT 1998 National Standard Paramedic Curriculum

 Downloaded from: https://coaemsp.org/caahep-standards-and-guidelines

-Street clothes or uniforms may be worn to class, however each clinical sites' dress code policy will be strictly adhered to and followed.
+EMS program issued uniforms shall be worn to class; however, each clinical sites' dress code policy will be strictly adhered to and followed.
 This may include, but is not limited to, visible jewelry/piercings or tattoos that may need to be covered.
 Each clinical site may have different policies and are always subject to change.

 To progress through the credit diploma or AAS paramedic program, the student must maintain a minimum of 80% in each course.
 The cumulative course grade for each course will be calculated based on total points.
 Course grades will be scored as follows: